 Emerald with Hailey

-Our first mom, Emerald was 36 when she had Hailey, her daughter with Down syndrome, who is now three and 10 months.
+Our first mom, Emerald was 36 when she had Hailey, her daughter with Down syndrome, who is now almost five.

 She has 2 other daughters who are older than Hailey.